Appointment of Senior Academics, Senior Research and Senior Teaching staff

 Discussion around career and salary progression, and potential start-up funds is encouraged.

 10. Nominated Posts

-Applications for nominations to these senior posts are made in rare instances where there are justifiable reasons why a better applicant cannot be found by advertising the post and that nomination is, therefore, the best method of recruitment.
+Applications for nominations to these senior posts (which are mainly reserved for Professors) are made in rare instances where there are justifiable reasons why a better applicant cannot be found by advertising the post and that nomination is, therefore, the best method of recruitment.
 In such instances, these reasons should be discussed with the relevant Dean before the application is made.
 Human Resources advice may be sought from the Director of Human Resources.

 Once the Dean’s approval has been granted, an application for nomination to these senior posts can be made.
 For Faculty of Medicine appointments, approval must be given by the Dean’s Management Group (DMG) and the documentation to be provided are per the Faculty documentation sent to all DoMs (Departmental Operations Managers) as mentioned earlier.

 The following documentation must be provided by the other Faculties and Business School:

 - The names of at least three referees nominated by the candidate